How to Find your Best Running Bra: 2024

 When you get a sports bra that is fitted perfectly, it gives you more confidence and there’s scientific evidence that you can even run faster.
 Brooks' research proves that the lack of a supportive bra can shorten your stride length by 4cm, due to poorly controlled breast movement.
 It means that if you run a marathon, you’ll run an entire extra mile!

-We’re excited to be stocking the new range of Brooks Running bras.
-Don’t be fooled by their sleek look, the development of these bras took years of research.
+Don’t be fooled by the sleek look of Brooks bras, their development took years of research.
 They’re highly supportive, chafe free, breathable with personalised fit.
 Hands down, we love them!
 Below you can choose the perfect bra for you, based on its personalised fit and features.
 Don’t worry – all these bras provide high support for running and other activities.

 At the end of this post you can find few measurement tips, but if you don’t feel confident in choosing a bra by yourself – visit our store.
 We will guide you through the range and help you choose the best model and size for you.
 We’re running women too, and we know how important it is to get the correct running bra :-)

-Pull-Over Bras / Back-Opening Bras / Convertible Bras / All Sports Bras / Tips on Fitting
+Pull-Over Bras / Support Bras / Tips on Fitting

 Best Pull-Over Running Bras